Certificate IV in Computer Systems Technology

 - database skills

-You will learn how to develop complex testing and evaluation skills and use them to diagnose and resolve faults in advanced computer systems.
+- developing complex testing and evaluation skills, and using these to diagnose and resolve faults in advanced computer systems

-In this computer systems technology course, you’ll also build your workplace communication and business skills to communicate confidently with internal and external clients and your colleagues while you work together on simple projects.
-Get the knowledge to take several ICT Industry vendor certifications including Microsoft MCTS, Cisco CCENT, and CompTIA A+ Technician.
+And you’ll gain the knowledge to take several ICT Industry vendor certifications including Microsoft MCTS, Cisco CCENT, and CompTIA A+ Technician.

 |Study Level||Certificate IV|